gauravsinha7/IRQA/README.md

     --------------------------------

-        Overall Average over entire data was 64% correct answer prediction. data submitted with this project has following accuracy:
+        Overall Average over entire data was 64% correct answer prediction.
+        Data submitted with this project has following accuracy:
 </br>

 Dataset Name    	| No of Question 	| No of Correct Answer | Accuracy